 Well, bone broth has become a lot more mainstream since that conversation took place.
 Research shows that traditional bone broth is excellent for our bodies!
-And when you make it yourself, well...you know what I'm going to say, right?
+And when you make it yourself (or hunt for the clean meat yourself) well...you know what I'm going to say, right?

 You know EXACTLY what's in it!
 Awesome-sauce, right?

 Of course you can buy bone broth these days, of varying qualities.
 But...why not make your own?
 It's easy!
 You'll save a TON of money!
 And it tastes WAY better...

 So, when I got my antelope last week in my first hunt, I asked my husband to save the leg bones for me.
 I wanted bones with joints, which contain all the good collagen.
 The bones contain mineral and amino-rich marrow and are filled with goodness as they break down.
 Smaller bones will actually become paper thin and brittle through the cooking process.

 You don't need to go hunting or harvest your own animal to obtain bones.
 You can buy them at quality butcher shops, and stores like Whole Foods actually have beef bones frozen and ready to use just for you!

 FTC Disclosure: This article contains affiliate links.
 If you click through and make any purchase, I may receive a small commission at no extra cost to you.